sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

         For security reasons, this newly generated token is "ONE TIME ACCESS" only.
         Ensure you have copied the key, or you will have to generate another access token.

-8. Back to PyCharm, click *Log in with Token...*.
+8. Back to PyCharm, click *Log in with Token...* .

-9. Paste your access token in the box and press *Add Account*.
+9. Paste your access token in the box and press *Add Account* .

     ![Paste-Access-Token](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-AccountLogIn-4.png?raw=true "Paste Access Token")

 10. [Verify your GitHub Account in PyCharm.](#verify-your-github-account-log-in)

-### Verify your GitHub Account Log-in
+### Verify Your GitHub Account Log-in
 1. Confirm your GitHub account details displayed next to the light blue arrow.
 Press *Apply* and press *OK* to save your changes.

     ![Connect-GitHub-Account-Step4](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-AccountLogIn-5.png?raw=true "Confirm Settings")

 Success!
-You have successfully added your GitHub account to PyCharm.
+You have added your GitHub account to PyCharm.

 ---

-## Control multiple GitHub accounts
+## Control Multiple GitHub Accounts
 PyCharm allows multiple accounts to be added and managed via the Version Control Settings menu.
 Follow the next steps to learn how to manage multiple GitHub accounts.

 1. Press **Ctrl+Alt+S** (default shortcut) to open the **Version Control Settings menu** or follow [Steps 1 and 2 in the previous section](#connect-your-github-account).